danielguerra69/espcap/README.md

 ## Known Issues

 <ol>
-<li>When running as user other than root packet capture is sometimes interrupted with the message -
+ <li>File capture mode sometime gets this error:  'NoneType' object has no attribute 'add_reader'.
+Live
- error:  'NoneType' object has no attribute 'add_reader'.
-Running as root takes care of this issue.</li>
+capture does not seem to have this problem.</li>
 </ol>